 Here's a feature I have yearned for in Android Wear since I first used my LG G Watch: disabling the gesture monitoring that wakes the screen when you tilt the watch toward you.
 Sure, it feels a bit magical at first, but I am a fairly active person and I wave and gesture a lot when I'm talking.
 This means that my watch's screen keeps turning on when I'm running, driving, or just having a regular conversation.
+It's distracting, especially at night when I'm driving or riding in a car, and it sure wasn't helping the battery life either.
 Read More

 A while ago, we posted about information we'd received indicating that sometime soon, Google's search functionality (and other actions) would be expanding beyond the Search app, moving into other apps for device-wide search interaction and - eventually - app-specific functionality.

 It appears that isn't the only Search trick Google is working on, though.
 According to the information available to us, Google is working on functionality for now known as KITT (get it?) or "Android Eyes Free" internally.
 Read More

 Today, both of Facebook's current apps have been updated to prepare for the arrival of Facebook Home.
 The main app merely added an extra permission that Home will eventually use.
 However, the real fun came to Messenger, which now has the ability to pop out Chat Heads, regardless of if you're using the replacement launcher.

 As you may recall from the Facebook Home launch event, chat heads are little bubbles that float over whatever you're doing and allow you to jump straight into a conversation no matter where you are in the OS.
 Read More